 Step 22 – Deceased Estate Administration Guide

-OverviewThis step is mainly concerned with cancelling financial outgoings to reduce the outflow of money from the deceased estate for products and services that are no longer required.
+OverviewThis step is mainly concerned with cancelling financial outgoings to reduce Deceased Estate expenditure for products and services that are no longer required.
 You will need to:

 - determine which of the identified services are no longer required;